-Parents have an important role in the lives of their children.
-The home environment should be healthy and happy, the extremes to be avoided being the overly strict house which smothers the natural happiness and flexibility of daily family life, and the house where there is not enough structure and so chaos reigns.
-Each child should know that they will be equally loved and supported no matter what vocation they choose to follow, and care should be taken to never pressure a child toward a vocation.
+Parents have a central role in the lives of their children.
+The home environment should be healthy and happy.
+The extremes to be avoided are the overly strict household, which smothers the natural happiness and flexibility of daily family life, and the house where there is not enough structure and allows chaos to reign.
+Every child should know that he will be equally loved and supported no matter what vocation he chooses to follow, and care should be taken to never pressure a child toward a vocation.

 On the other hand it would be very wrong to be in any way hostile towards a vocation.
-We all belong first of all to God, and wherever He calls someone is the best possible way of life for that person.
+We all belong first of all to God, and whatever path He calls someone to is the best possible way of life for that person.
 Friends, books, television and computers have a great influence on young people.
-Anything harmful to your child's soul should be kept away from them, and good influences should be brought into their lives.
+Anything harmful to your children's souls should be kept away from them, and good influences should be brought into their lives.
 Provide, but do not force them to read, books on the lives of the saints.
-It would not be going too far to occasionally show a family movie that is the life of a saint.
+It would not be too much to occasionally show a family movie of the life of a saint.

-With older children who are interested in a vocation, tell them what a good seminary or convent should be, and help them to do research into various promising groups.
+With older children who are interested in a vocation, explain to them what a good seminary or convent should be, and help them do research into various promising groups.
 The group they join will decide the kind of priest or religious they will become, and so the choice must be made very carefully.
 Above all, pray!
 As Our Lord said, "Pray the Lord of the harvest to send laborers into the harvest."
-The family rosary should be a daily occurrence, and this is most easily managed if it is given a set time, like immediately after the evening meal.
-Daily mass, if it is doable, has a very good effect on children, and so also does making confession available on a regular basis.
+The family rosary should be a daily occurrence, and this is most easily managed if it is prayed at a set time (for instance, immediately after the evening meal).
+Attending daily Mass, if possible, has a very good effect on children, as well as making confession available on a regular basis.

 Do FSSP priests take vows of poverty, chastity, and obedience?